NexusWasLost/winbun64/README.md

 I made it as a cool and practical project that can help me (or others) to easily get system info on Windows system without going through the pain I did.

 Windows itself was not made for transparency and hence is not at all dev friendly by any means.
-WinAPI or the Windows SDK in general is the worst piece of tech I have ever worked with.
+WinAPI or the Windows SDK in general is quite challenging piece of tech I have ever worked with.
 But... this project taught me a lot and I mean a lot, this was the first time using low level APIs like `DXGI` and WinAPI and I also learned makefiles for building this project.
 Moreover, I learned about compiler flags such as `-I` and `-L`,  building a static library and shipping it with headers.

 Really loved making this project equally frustrating and fun.